vsolheim/Demo-ModelConverters-Epi-ContentApi/README.md

 * [ExtendedContentModelMapper.cs](/DemoCustomModelConverters/ContentApi/ExtendedContentModelMapper.cs).
 Intercepts the IContent transformation.
 File is mostly as in EPiServer's own Music Festival demo.

-* [BasePageConverter](/DemoCustomModelConverters/ContentApi/Converters/BasePageConverter.cs).
-Handles the transformation.
+* [BasePageConverter](/DemoCustomModelConverters/ContentApi/Converters/BasePageConverter.cs) (and the other converters) Handles the transformation.
 It first uses EPiServer's own mapper, then leaves you free to add additional properties.

 * [ContentApiInitializationModule.cs](/DemoCustomModelConverters/Infrastructure/Initialization/ContentApiInitializationModule.cs).
 Registers the `ExtendedContentModelMapper.cs` and starts the scan for converters.